Justification of Red List Category

 Trend justification

-This species's population is suspected to be declining rapidly, in line with increasing levels of felling of colony nest trees, drainage and conversion of wetland feeding areas, agricultural intensification, pesticide use, disturbance and large-scale development in coastal areas, but, most seriously, the persistent and unregulated harvesting of eggs and chicks from colonies.
+This species' population is known to have declined rapidly over the past 100 years, in line with increasing levels of felling of colony nest trees, drainage and conversion of wetland feeding areas, agricultural intensification, pesticide use, disturbance and large-scale development in coastal areas, and, in some places most seriously, the persistent and unregulated harvesting of eggs and chicks from colonies.
+Confounding the elucidation of these trends, however, is a paucity of research from some regions, including those that may now host the most globally significant numbers.

 Inland, birds inhabit natural and human-modified wetlands, both open and forested.
 Coastal populations frequent mangroves and intertidal flats.
 It nests colonially in large trees, and historically on cliffs, often at traditional sites in or adjacent to wetlands.
 It utilises small wetlands within Asian dry forest, and can breed some distance from these; shrinking of pools during the dry season and limited availability can lead to overlap with human uses and resulting disturbance.